nashcheez/calendar/readme.md

 Calendar
 =======

-Displays a calendar with events imported from a json.
+Displays a calendar with events imported from a json file.

 The application has been developed using basic HTML, CSS, JavaScript and has extensive use of jQuery.

+To run the application, just open `index.html` in your browser.

 Attaching screenshot: